itomic/spa-stats-dashboard/PLUGIN-README.md

 ```
 squash-stats-dashboard/
 ├── squash-stats-dashboard-plugin.php  (Main plugin file)
-├── templates/
-│   └── dashboard-template.php         (Page template)
 └── README.md                          (This file)
 ```

 ## Troubleshooting

-### Page Shows 404

-1. Go to Settings → Permalinks
-2. Click "Save Changes"
-3. This will flush the rewrite rules
+### Shortcode Not Working

+1. Make sure the plugin is activated
+2. Check that you're using the exact shortcode: `[squash_stats_dashboard]`
+3. Try viewing the page in an incognito window (cache issue)

 ### Assets Not Loading